-Final render can be time consuming and taxing on the hardware, It is not recommended when you have to show mechanics or need a much quicker or instant render.
-An alternative to Final Render is Viewport render also known as playblast amongst animators.
+Final render can be time-consuming and be taxing on the hardware, it is not recommended when you must show mechanics or need a much quicker or instant render.
+An alternative to Final Render is Viewport render also known as Playblast amongst animators.

-In Blender the viewport render is know as “OpenGL Render”, it gives you two options the first is “OpenGL Render Image” that renders the viewport as still, the second one is “OpenGL Render Animation” which lets you render animation.
+In Blender the viewport render is known as “OpenGL Render”, it gives you two options the first is “OpenGL Render Image” that renders the viewport as still, the second one is “OpenGL Render Animation” which lets you render the animation.

 You can also go into the viewport header and click on the shortcut instead of navigating all the way to the menu.

 The default scene should look something like this.

 By default, it renders the complete viewport it is like taking a screenshot.